How to Safely Raise the pH of RO Water

 ORP is a measure of the antioxidant potential in your water, and the lower the ORP the more antioxidant potential you get in every glass.

-For example, water with an ORP value of -800mV (millivolts) has more antioxidant potential than water with an ORP value of -400mV.
+For example, water with an ORP value of -800mV (millivolts) has more antioxidant potential than water with an ORP of -400mV.

 Antioxidants seek out free radicals in our bodies and help prevent premature aging.

-In my opinion, you can’t go wrong with the APEC water system that uses food-grade calcium carbonate to gently raise the pH of reverse osmosis water.
+You can’t go wrong with the APEC water system that uses food-grade calcium carbonate to gently raise the pH of reverse osmosis water.

-Most units come with a lifetime warranty.
+Most of the best water ionizers come with a lifetime warranty.